JustSustainabilityDesign/savetheAI/_pages/downloads.md

 ### <a id="posters"/>Posters
-Posters on AI's water footprint are available here as PDF downloads, in several languages, to share in your community:
+Posters on AI's footprint are available here as PDF downloads, in several languages, to share in your community:

 | <img src="/images/SAVEtheAI logo-water.png" alt="water"> | <img id="electricity" src="/images/SAVEtheAI logo-electricity.png" alt="electricity"> |
 | :---: | :---: |